JessieVela/BlackJack-React/README.md

 # Blackjack React

-A simple game of blackjac that is built using React.
+A simple game of blackjack that is built using React.
 Go against the computer and try to win some hands.
 The deck is refreshed after every play.

 ## See a live demo